renl/ncl/QWEN.md

 5. **Documentation**: Comprehensive README with examples and usage instructions
 6. **Output Handling**: Commands now properly use `cmd.OutOrStdout()` and `cmd.ErrOrStderr()` for better testability
 7. **Code Organization**: Common utilities moved to internal packages for better separation of concerns
+8. **Build Tags**: Used for OS-specific implementations to ensure optimal performance on each platform

 ## Installation & Distribution